 There was a time when anyone could see the stars simply by looking up, but light pollution has made it difficult, if not impossible, to see the stars in many parts of our modern world.
 These days, a dark sky is something worth celebrating and Jasper National Park, one of the world’s largest dark-sky preserves, does a great job of it every October.

 A Royal Designation

 Some of the world’s top scientists, astronomers, night photographers, story tellers and educators have made presentations at the festival and each year, I learn something new.
-One of my favorite presentations was from Colonel Chris Hadfield, a retired astronaut, commander of the International Space Station and the first Canadian to walk in space.
-He likes to relate space travel to life on earth and the result is often very profound.
+One of my favourite presentations was from Colonel Chris Hadfield, a retired astronaut, commander of the international space station and the first Canadian to walk in space.
+He likes to relate space travel to life on earth, and the result is often very profound.
 His inspiring message about focusing on maintaining a positive attitude on life’s journey was one I needed to hear.

 Activities for All Ages

 Besides interesting speakers and presentations, the festival has activities for all ages.
-There are live planetarium shows, Parks Canada programs and displays, science demos, pop bottle water rockets and Indigenous storytelling.
+There are live planetarium shows, Parks Canada programmes and displays, science demos, soft drink bottle water rockets and Indigenous storytelling.
 Every year there’s something new to do.

-As much as I like fine food, the highlight of the festival for me is almost always the evening dark sky programs with astronomers from the RASC Edmonton Center.
-Deep sky telescopes are set up at Lake Annette and Pyramid Lake and you can see planets and other phenomena up close.
-I typically spend a good deal of time with the photographers who are very helpful when it comes to setting up a camera to capture shots of the stunning night sky.
+As much as I like fine food, the highlight of the festival for me is almost always the evening dark sky programmes with astronomers from the RASC Edmonton Centre.
+Deep sky telescopes are set up at Lake Annette and Pyramid Lake, and you can see planets and other phenomena up-close.
+I typically spend a good deal of time with the photographers, who are very helpful when it comes to setting up a camera to capture shots of the stunning night sky.

 - Northern Lights Viewing